 Facial aging and years of sun damage can result in drooping of the facial skin and loss of volume in the face.
 These changes cause sagging of the lower face, the appearance of jowls and worsening of the “turkey neck” deformity.
 A facelift or necklift procedure lifts, repositions and tightens the facial skin, accentuates the jawline and tightens the neck eliminating the bottom-heavy appearance of advanced facial age.

-- Jowls created by a loss of muscle tone in the lower face
+- Elimination of jowls created by a loss of tone in the lower face

-- Loose skin and excess fat deposits that may exist under the chin and jaw.
+- Elimination of excess fat deposits under the chin and jaw